alenb/woocommerce-australian-post-extension/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Australian Post WooCommerce Extension is a Wordpress Plugin that integrate the Australian Post service, it will calculate the shipping cost and the delivery time for your customer.
+Australia Post WooCommerce Extension is a Wordpress Plugin that integrate the Australia Post service, it will calculate the shipping cost and the delivery time for your customer.

 == Description ==
-Australian Post WooCommerce Extension is a Wordpress Plugin that integrate the Australian Post service, it will calculate the shipping cost and the delivery time for your customer.
+Australia Post WooCommerce Extension is a Wordpress Plugin that integrate the Australia Post service, it will calculate the shipping cost and the delivery time for your customer.

 = Pro Features =
 [Upgrade to Pro](https://wpruby.com/plugin/australia-post-woocommerce-extension-pro/ "Upgrade to Australia Post WooCommerce Shipping Pro")